berngp/docker-zabbix/README.md

 ## Building the Docker Zabbix Repository.

-Within an environment that is already running _Docker_, such as the _VirtualBox_ instance described above, checkout the *docker-zabbix* code to a known directory.
-If you are using the _Vagrantfile_ it will be available by default in the `/docker/docker-zabbix` directory.
+Within an environment that is already running _docker_, checkout the *docker-zabbix* code to a known directory.
+If you are using the _Vagrantfile_, as mentioned above, it will be available by default in the `/docker/docker-zabbix` directory.
 From there you can execute a build and run the container.

 e.g.